dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/ARCHITECTURE_PATTERNS_EXPLAINED.md

 ```

 **Why Domain Events?**
-- ? **Decoupling:** User registration doesn't know about email, audit logs, or analytics
+- âœ… **Decoupling:** User registration doesn't know about email, audit logs, or analytics
-- ? **Single Responsibility:** Each handler does one thing
+- âœ… **Single Responsibility:** Each handler does one thing
-- ? **Extensibility:** Add new handlers without modifying User entity
+- âœ… **Extensibility:** Add new handlers without modifying User entity
-- ? **Testability:** Test each handler independently
+- âœ… **Testability:** Test each handler independently

 ---